vanilla/vanilla/plugins/googlesignin/README.md

 -   **Pitfalls and Gotchas:**
     -   There are many possible pitfalls when setting up SSO.
 Most of the difficulty will be in setting up the Google Sign In app in [**Google's developer console**](https://console.developer.google.com).
 Among the things to watch for:
-        -   Google will only allow to be configured to a legitimate TLD (no `.localhost`)
+        -   Google will only allow to be configured to a legitimate TLD (no `.local`)
         -   You have to include the exact `redirect_uri`.
 If your local set up is not HTTPS, it will send a `redirect_uri` that does not include the https schema and will be rejected by the Google app.